Haotian9850/internet-scale-app/README.md

     $ sudo docker exec -it presentation /bin/bash
     $ python fixture.py
     ```
-    If successful, running the fixture will produce the following outcome:
+    If successful, running the fixture will produce the following output:

     ![fixture](/imgs/fixture.png)

-    *The fixture will register a user with username `test_user` and password `ABC123456789` and will then creat3 pets.
+    *The fixture will register a user with username `test_user` and password `ABC123456789` and will then create 3 pets.
 After that, it will view each pet 5 times (cache-free)*

     - Run spark script to start recommendation service by running the following command (in a separate terminal):